 #2 CMC Markets – Day Trading Platform with the Most Currency Pairs

-CMC Markets are a low-risk day trading platform for UK traders as they are regulated with the FCA.
+CMC Markets is a day trading platform for UK traders, the broker is regulated by the FCA.
 The parent company is also listed on London Stock Exchange’s FTSE 250.
 This means there are even more layers of regulation apart from their financial services license.